adfinis/customer-center/README.md

 ## Deployment

 Clone the repository and execute the following commands on your production system:

 ```
 git pull
 make deploy
 ```

 ### LDAP

 To authenticate against LDAP, we used the [Passport LDAP authentication strategy](https://github.com/vesse/passport-ldapauth)

-If the ucs1 container exits with seg fault (error code 139), you need to either update to a never ucs-master image (and also update your config) or set `GRUB_CMDLINE_LINUX_DEFAULT="quiet vsyscall=emulate"` in `/etc/default/grub` and then do `grub-mkconfig -o /boot/grub/grub.cfg` and `reboot`.

-You could also use the prod LDAP server.
-Config is on prod customer-center.